Belgian euro coins: Belgian euro design

-In Belgium, the euro was introduced in 2002.
-However, the first sets of coins were minted, as preparation, in 1999.
-Hence the first euro coins of Belgium are marked 1999, not 2002.
+in the eurozone in 2002.
+Like Finland, France, the Netherlands and Spain, the first euro coins of Belgium are marked 1999, not 2002.

 Reign of Albert II

 First series (1999–2007)

 Belgian euro coins dated 1999–2007 have the portrait of King Albert II.

 Prior to 2007, the old common side showing national borders was used, but the 2007 coins used the new common side without borders.

+There are no signature marks or mint marks on both these types of coins.

 Second series (2008)

 In order to conform to the common guidelines on the design of national faces of coins, Belgium updated the design of the Belgian national face of euro coins to be produced from 2008.
 Coins from previous years featuring the old Belgian national face remain valid.